filecoin-project/specs/src/listings/data_structures.md

 A block header contains information relevant to a particular point in time over which the network may achieve consensus.
 The block header contains:

 - The address of the miner that mined the block
-- An array of the tickets that led to this particular miner being selected as the leader for this round (see
+- A ticket associated to this block's creation to be used as randomness elsewhere in the protocol (see
-{{<sref leader_election>}} for more details), as well as a signature on the winning ticket
+{{<sref leader_election>}} for more details)
+- An electionProof showing this miner was eligible to mine, as well as a Nonce relating the number of rounds over which the block was mined (on expectation 1)
 - The set of parent blocks and aggregate {{<sref chain_selection "chain weight">}} of the parents
 - This block's height
 - Merkle root of the state tree (after applying the messages -- state transitions -- included in this block)